ClojureBridge/community-docs/docs/clojure/destructuring.md

 - Advice to coaches

-    Examples here are not complicated, easy ones.
+    Examples here are easy ones, not complicated.
-    However, the idea of destructuring may not be so easy to understand.
+    However, the idea of destructuring may not be easy to understand for beginners.
     Please explain well how it works.<br/><br/>

 *Destructuriong* is a Clojure specific, special way of variable assignment (binding in Clojure).
 It enables to bind:

-  - each of element in vector to corresponding variables
+  - each of element in vector to corresponding variables - *case 1*
-  - one of element in vector to the variable
+  - one of element in vector to the variable - *case 2*
-  - each value of map (key-value pairs) to the correspoding variables
+  - each value of map (key-value pairs) to the correspoding variables - *case 3*

-by a single binding.
+in a single binding.

-Let's look at simple examples:
+Let's try simple examples:

 {% highlight clojure %}
 user> (def my-vector [123 234 345 456 567])
 #'user/my-vector

+user> ; case 1
 user> (let [[a b c d e] my-vector]
         (println (str a ", " b ", " c ", " d ", " e)))
 123, 234, 345, 456, 567
 nil

+user> ; case 2
 user> (let [[_ _ a] my-vector]
         (println a))
 345